Anyone who travels to Australia that is not an Australian citizen requires a visa, including Canadian passport holders.

 In conclusion, to travel to Australia as a Canadian citizen you will need a visa.
 It is recommended you use the Australian Visa Application website to determine which visa is appropriate for you.

-For most trips for leisure or business, you will need an Electronic Travel Authority (ETA) meaning you don’t need a paper visa in your passport.
+For most trips for leisure or business, you will need an Electronic Travel Authority (eTA for Visa-Exempt Travelers) meaning you don’t need a paper visa in your passport.

 You can apply for an ETA online at https://etaaustraliaonline.com/ although third parties will apply for you for a small additional fee.